Black, blue, white, tan

 Physical Traits of the Pocket Pitbull

-The Pocket Pit is a short and stocky dog, with some dogs being remarkably muscular.
+The Pocket Pit, or Miniature Pitbull is a short and stocky dog, with some dogs being remarkably muscular.
 The average Pocket Bully has a glossy, short, smooth, and thick coat that is easy to maintain.
 Let’s take a detailed look at the Pocket Pitbull’s features.

 Height and Weight

-While this dog is called a “pocket” bully, that does not mean you can fit one in your pocket or purse.
-Nonetheless, they have a small stature, with males reaching a maximum height of 17 inches and females getting to 16.
-When it comes to weight, males weigh between 11 and 22 pounds, while females weigh between 10 and 20 pounds.
+While this dog is called a “pocket” Bully, that does not mean you can fit one in your pocket or purse.
+Nonetheless, they have a small stature, with males reaching a maximum height of 17 inches and females getting to 16, which is why their other nickname “Miniature Pitbull” suits them well.
+When it comes to weight, Miniature Pitbull males weigh between 11 and 22 pounds, while females weigh between 10 and 20 pounds.

 Despite being small and stocky, Pocket Pits have the fierce look of the American Bully.
 They have the musculature and a stocky build with a bulky neck and a wide, large head.
 Pocket Pitbulls also have a broad chest, low-level back, and short, muscular legs.